apache/calcite/doc/MODEL.md

 `defaultSchema` (optional string).
-If specified, it is the name (case-sensitive) of a schema defined in this model, and will become the default schema for connections to Optiq that use this model.
+If specified, it is the name (case-sensitive) of a schema defined in this model, and will become the default schema for connections to Calcite that use this model.

 `schemas` (optional list of <a href="#schema">Schema</a> elements).